innoxv/vox-note/README.md

   { regex: /^(how to|how do i|steps to|guide to)/i, type: 'howto' },
 ];

+## AI Prompt Journal
+### Prompt 1: Initial Architecture Design
+Prompt Used: "Design a Telegram bot architecture that uses Whisper AI for speech-to-text, Supabase for knowledge storage, and responds with voice messages.
+Include error handling and scalability considerations."

+AI Response Summary: AI provided a comprehensive architecture diagram with:

+- Telegram Bot ↔ Telegraf middleware

+- Whisper pipeline for STT

+- Supabase for RAG pattern implementation

+- gTTS for TTS synthesis

+- Error handling for network failures

+- Evaluation: Extremely helpful.
+The architecture was 90% correct, but needed adjustments for:

+- Memory management with Whisper model

+- Proper audio format conversion

+- Connection pooling for Supabase

+### Prompt 2: Audio Processing Issue
+Prompt Used: "I'm getting 'Invalid audio data' error when passing audio to Whisper.
+The audio is from Telegram voice messages.
+How do I properly decode OGG/OPUS to PCM float32 array?"

+AI Response Summary: AI explained the audio pipeline:

+text
+Telegram OGG/OPUS → FFmpeg decode → PCM f32le → Float32Array → Whisper
+Provided code snippet:

+javascript
+const ff = spawn('ffmpeg', [
+  '-i', 'pipe:0', '-f', 'f32le', '-ar', '16000', '-ac', '1', 'pipe:1'
+]);
+Evaluation: Critical fix.
+Without this, the bot wouldn't work at all.
+The FFmpeg command was exactly what was needed.

+### Prompt 3: Knowledge Base Search Optimization
+Prompt Used: "My bot is doing simple ILIKE queries but I need better matching.
+Users ask 'how to reset password' but the knowledge base has 'password reset instructions'.
+How can I improve matching with synonyms and word variations?"

+AI Response Summary: AI suggested multiple strategies:

+- Synonym mapping dictionary

+- Word stemming/lemmatization

+- TF-IDF similarity scoring

+- Pre-processing queries

+- Provided enhanced findInSupabase() function with:

+- Word overlap calculation

+- Synonym expansion

+- Scoring system for best match

+Evaluation: Transformative.
+Went from 30% match rate to 85% with the enhanced algorithm.

 ## Common Issues & Fixes
 1. Issue 1: "FFmpeg not found" Error
 Error Message: Error: spawn ffmpeg ENOENT